winston142O/ERP-CRM-System-Frontend/README.md

 # ERP/CRM Web App

-This project is mean to be an all-purpose take on enterprise management software that allows for complete customization of it's capabilities and what it will measure.
+This project is meant to be an all-purpose take on enterprise management software that allows for complete customization of it's capabilities and what it will measure.
 Making it a very flexible asset for entrepises that are in need of a management platform.